Verdelha de Baixo – Azambuja

 More of the creative murals

-This was such an amazing stretch of pathway to walk.
-There were walkers, runners and even a group of elderly people that were making use of the exercise equipment next to the river.
-With some benches next to the pathway, there was the opportunity to relax with a view over the river.
-This was a surprise to find on the Camino, but one we thoroughly enjoyed.
+It was such a wonderful stretch of path to walk.
+There were walkers, runners and even a group of elderly people using the exercise equipment along the river.
+With a few benches along the path there was the opportunity to relax with a view of the river.
+It was a surprise to find on the Camino, but one we thoroughly enjoyed.

 We had a stunning view of the river

-Just before we got to Vilafranca de Xira, the impressive bullring appeared on the other side of the rail track.
-In front of the bullring was a mural painted of the same bullring – pretty amazing!
+Just before we got to Vilafranca de Xira, the impressive bull ring appeared on the other side of the railway line.
+In front of the arena was a mural painted of the same bullring – pretty amazing!

 Villafranca de Xira:

-Vilafranca de Xira is, according to our Brierley guidebook, a colourful town that prides itself in its bullfighting history.
-We took a walk through their beautiful municipal gardens … and wished we had more time to explore the town.
-Unfortunately, Azambuja was another 20km further and we had to continue to get there before late afternoon.
+Vilafranca de Xira is, according to our Brierley guidebook, a colourful town proud of its bullfighting history.
+We walked through their beautiful municipal gardens … and wished we had more time to explore the town.
+But unfortunately Azambuja was still 20km away and we had to get there before late afternoon.

 The municipal gardens of Vilafranca de Xira

-At the railway station of Vilafranca de Xira, we turned inland along a dyke.
-And then … around a corner we had our first view of the red chairs – a very familiar sight on the Camino.
-We just had to immediately stop there for a cup of coffee!
+At the railway station of Vilafranca de Xira we turned inland along a dyke.
+And then … just around a bend we had our first view of the red chairs – a very familiar sight on the Camino.
+We just had to stop there immediately for a cup of coffee!

 Lunchtime in Vila Nova da Rainha:

-We reached Vila Nova da Rainha at around lunchtime.
-We knew the last 6km to Azambuja was next to the main road and we were actually not looking forward to that.
-What better way to get renewed energy with good old hamburgers and chips!
+We reached Vila Nova da Rainha by lunchtime.
+We knew the last 6km to Azambuja was along the main road and we weren’t really looking forward to it.
+What better way to re-energise with good old burgers and chips!

 Lunchtime in Vila Nova da Rainha

-And what a (unpleasant) way to walk the last 6km to Azambuja!
-Our guidebook calls it “slogging” … you literally walk next to the busy highway with big trucks and cars speeding by … something we did not enjoy!
+And what an (unpleasant) way to walk the last 6km to Azambuja!
+Our guide book calls it “slogging” – you are literally walking along the busy highway with big trucks and cars speeding by … something we did not enjoy!

 The 6km stretch next to the highway that took us into Azambuja – the less attractive side of the Camino